worldpossible/eos-documentation/Michigan/MichiganDocumentation/How to use Turn It In.md

 To upload Assignments to the teacher on Turn It In!, follow these steps:
 1. Power On the Securebook with it Docked on a Red Docking Station
+2. Log into a student account
-2. Open a Web Browser Application (Chrome or Chromium should work)
+3. Open a Web Browser Application (Chrome or Chromium should work)
-3. Navigate to RACHEL
+4. Navigate to RACHEL
-4. Select the Turn It In!
+5. Select the Turn It In!
 Module

 ![01_RACHEL.jpg](../_resources/01_RACHEL-2.jpg)